ManikMaity/Message-Slack-Frontend/README.md

 More feature ->
+- Image upload for message
+- Reaction to message
-- Disable add to accepting add to workspace
+- Reply  to message
+- Scroll to get more message
+- DM
+- Delete and edit message
+- Add AI Agent Chat